-- The tracker needs to be in direct line of sight to minimum 3 different satellites to be able to triangulate a location.
-If you are outside, but close to a building blocking half the sky, you might not have line of sight to 3 different satellites from your GPS tracker (explained below).
+- The tracker needs to be in direct line of sight to minimum 3 different satellites to triangulate a location.
+If you are outside, but close to a building blocking half the sky, you might not be in line of sight to 3 satellites.
+(Explained below)

 - LBS is a third way of showing you location, which is used in many GPS-trackers today.
 LBS tracking is just a distance from the nearest radio tower.
-The accuracy of this location might vary from 5m if you are close to many radio towers which can triangulate the location, up many thousands of meters if you are not.
-It is usually used as a back up solution if you can’t get GPS signals or WI-FI signals.
+The accuracy of this location might vary depending on the numbers of base stations in your area.
+It is usually used as a crosscheck and back up solution if you can’t get GPS signals or WI-FI signals.

 1: A GPS tracker gets its location from satellites by triangulating the location of 3 satellites.

 The satellites knows their location in space, and know the distance between themselves.
-They then meassure the distance between them and your GPS tracker, so the the satellites will give you the tracker’s location with great accuracy.
+They then measure the distance between them and your GPS tracker, so the satellites will give you the tracker’s location with great accuracy.

 There are many different Satellites that gives you location.
 GPS is the American satellites, while GLONASS is the Russian satellites.
 We also have European satellites called Galileio and Chinese satellites called BeiDou.

 All these satellites will give you “GPS location”.
-But there number of satellites and how it work will influence both the accuracy of your location and when you get a location reading.
+But the number of satellites and signal strength will influence both the accuracy of your location and when you get a location reading.

 24 GPS satellites:

 The GPS constellation requires a minimum of 24 operational satellites.
-And since the world is a globe you will only see half the sky at any given place in the world.
+And since the world is a globe, you will only see half the sky at any given place on the globe.
 The GPS satellites on the other side of the world you will not be able to see.

-So in a GPS tracker view you will have access to 12 satellites, where most of them will be on the horizon.
-This means that right above your head, you will usually have access to about 4-5 satellite trackers.
+So in a GPS trackers view, you will have access to 12 satellites where most of them will be on the horizon.
+This means that right above your head, you will usually have access to about 4-5 satellites.
 This is more than enough to get a location reading!

-But if you’re in the city, with a big building blocking half the sky and buildings blocking the horizon, you might not able to get a direct line-of-sight with at least 3 satellites.
-So this is why the GPS trackers have additional tracking options for indoor tracking.
+But if you’re in the city, with a big building blocking the horizon, you might not get a direct line-of-sight with at least 3 satellites.
+So this is why the GPS trackers have additional tracking options for indoor and dense area tracking.

 A fun fact about these satellites:

-So you don’t need any WI-FI passwords or any login information to get location based on the routers.
+This means that you dont need any WI-FI passwords or any login information to get location based on the routers.

 4: Bluetooth trackers